 Department of Psychology Faculty Advisors

-Dr. Keith Crnic is a Psychology Professor and former department chair.
+Dr. Keith Crnic is the Foundation Chair.
 His research interests include parent-child interaction; parenting; family process predictions to emerging behavior problems in young children; and the nature of stress in parent-child relationships and its influence on child and family functioning.

 Dr. Lynda Mae is a Social Psychologist who teaches a number of psychology classes at ASU and does trial consulting.
 She specializes in creating multimedia presentations for the classroom and courtroom.

 Dr. Madeline Meier is an assistant professor in the Department of Psychology.
 Her research focuses on the causes, course, and consequences of substance abuse, particularly marijuana abuse.
 She is also interested in how retinal imaging technology can be used to answer new and important questions in psychological science.

 Transfer Students: If you were not a member of Psi Chi at your previous institution, you must complete 36 hours total hours at any accredited institution, including 9 hours of Psychology credits to be eligible.
 Twelve credits from ASU must also be completed.
 Undergraduate or graduate students who were already a member of Psi Chi may transfer their membership to ASU by completing a membership transfer form which will be available soon.

 Psi Beta Students: Unfortunately, membership in Psi Beta does not automatically grant entrance into Psi Chi.
 Psi Beta students will be considered by the eligibility criteria for undergraduate students and will have to apply as such.